davanstrien/flyswot/README.md

 ### How flyswot searches for images

 _flyswot_ is currently intended to identify images which have an incorrect label associated with them.
 In particular it is currently intended to identify "fake" flysheets.
-These images have `fs` as part of their filename so this is used by _flyswot_ to identify images which should be checked using the computer vision model.
-This can be channged if you also want to match other filename patterns.
+These images have `fs` as part of their filename so we can tell _flyswot_ to use this pattern in the filename to identify images which should be checked using the computer vision model.
+This can be changed if you also want to match other filename patterns.

 Since these images of concern will often be inside a directory structure _flyswot_ will look in sub-folders from the input folder for images which contain `fs` in the name.
 For example in the following folder structure: